yochaigal/cairn/wip/2e/setting.md

 | **8-9**  | **Success**       | A goal is achieved and no **Resources** lost.                                     |
 | **9-10** | **Success**       | A goal is achieved, and a new **Resource** is found.                              |

-> The fiction can always overrule the necessity for a dice roll, in some cases provide an advantage of some kind.
+> The actions of the PCs can always overrule the necessity for a **Faction** action, or in some cases provide an advantage of some kind to the roll.

 ## Name The Province
 Consider the following when determining the **Province** name: